LAPIS is a fast web API for massive open virus sequencing databases: Results

 LAPIS is computationally efficient.
+It has proven capable of reliably processing millions of requests per day with most response times within a few hundred milliseconds as the backend to our CoV-Spectrum dashboard.

+We currently run the LAPIS instance for SARS-CoV-2 data from GISAID on an \verb|AWS r5.8xlarge| server (256 GB RAM, 32 vCPUs)\footnote{\href{https://aws.amazon.com/ec2/instance-types/}{https://aws.amazon.com/ec2/instance-types/}}.
+Between 25 January\footnote{We only started logging the response times in the afternoon of 24 January 2023.} and 4 February 2023, it processed over 20 million requests with a mean response time of 411~ms and a median response time of 1~ms (Table \ref{tab:endpoints}).
+This low median response time was possible because 72\% of all responses had been cached (section \ref{sec:caching}), which greatly reduces response time (Figure \ref{fig:response-time-all}).
+Altogether, 83\% of requests to the SARS-CoV-2 instance of LAPIS were processed within 500~ms.

+LAPIS often has to process many requests in parallel.
+It is quite common to have very few requests in one minute and over a thousand in the next (Figure \ref{fig:requests-over-time}).
+The CoV-Spectrum collections are a major reason for that.
+In the user-defined collections, users can see information about many variants simultaneously.
+When a collection page is opened, the web application sends one request per variant to the server at the same time, and some collections (e.g., collection 24\footnote{\href{https://cov-spectrum.org/collections/24}{https://cov-spectrum.org/collections/24}}) have hundreds of variants.
+When we consider only requests that were executed when the server had less than 100 parallel requests (that is the case for 79\% of the requests), 97\% of the requests were processed within 500~ms.

-In particular, it can reliably process high numbers of requests with a low response time.
-This make LAPIS suitable as the back-end for other tools and websites, including responsive, user-friendly interactive dashboards and workflows.
-LAPIS achieves computational efficiency through a newly-developed data processing engine (see Online Methods and Figure \ref{fig:columnar-format}) that is optimized for genomic data.
-It can perform common operations such as searching for nucleotide mutations and amino acid changes in millions of sequences and hundreds of gigabytes of data within tens to hundreds of milliseconds.
+In summary, the computational efficiency of LAPIS makes it suitable as a back-end for other tools and websites, including responsive and interactive dashboards and workflows.
+LAPIS achieves computational efficiency through a newly-developed data processing engine (see section \ref{sec:query_engine}) that is optimized for genomic data.
+It can perform common operations like searching for nucleotide mutations and amino acid changes in millions of sequences and hundreds of gigabytes of data within tens to hundreds of milliseconds.

-In contrast to GenBank \cite{Benson2017}, LAPIS is not a broad database but a targeted and user-oriented data service.
-While GenBank contains sequences from more than 400'000 species and aims to provide a general and stable data source, LAPIS supports features that are specific to a species, facilitating assessment of current research questions around this species.
-Table \ref{tab:comparison_genbank} shows a comparison of the features provided by GenBank and LAPIS.